galaxyproject/training-material/faqs/gtn/gtn-what-is-it.md

 ![Interactive training]({{site.baseurl}}/shared/images/interactive_training.png "The hands-on nature of our training material.
 It can be used with two web browser windows open side-by-side, one pointed at the current tutorial and the other at a Galaxy instance")

 This material is developed and maintained by the [worldwide Galaxy community](https://galaxyproject.org/).
-You can learn more about this effort by reading our [article](https://doi.org/10.1016/j.cels.2018.05.012).
+You can learn more about this effort by reading our [first](https://doi.org/10.1016/j.cels.2018.05.012) and [second articles](https://doi.org/10.1371/journal.pcbi.1010752)